How to leave New York residency [Guide + FAQ]

 South Dakota vs Florida vs Texas vs Nevada vs Wyoming domiciles

 Move any valuable possessions out of New York and document the process.
 Receipts and records are key proof of your relocation efforts.
-Always remember that the burden of proof is on you to show when you leave New York as your residence.
+Always remember that the burden of proving when New York was no longer your residence for tax purposes will be on you.

-The more time you can spend in your new state, the better.
-While many nomads simply drop in for a day or two to get their license, the more you can truly make your new domicile home, the easier it will be to show that New York isn’t your home.
+The more time you spend in your new state, the better.
+While many nomads drop in just long enough to get their driver’s license, the more time you can truly make your new domicile home, the easier it will be to show that New York is no longer your home.

 4) Transfer IDs and registrations